Bounds on quantum evolution complexity via lattice cryptography: An upper bound on geodesic lengths

 \section{An upper bound on geodesic lengths}

-The practicability of Nielsen's definition of complexity in quantum systems hinges on our capacity to understand comprehensively the geodesics in the geometry associated to the group of unitary operators.
+The practicability of Nielsen's definition of complexity in quantum systems requires an effective way to handle the geodesics on the manifold of unitary operators.
 Although the idea to search for the shortest path connecting the identity operator with the time-dependent evolution operator and computing its length is very intuitive, it is forbiddingly hard to solve this problem in practice, even for reasonably small Hilbert space dimensions.
 Ultimately, one would like to probe thermodynamic and semiclassical limits, which requires techniques that are applicable to large Hilbert spaces.

 Since the optimization problem involved in the computation of complexity seems {\it a priori} intractable, a natural approach is to try and simplify it by restricting the minimization to a prescribed family of curves.
 Such a procedure would certainly provide an upper bound on the complexity, and the key question is in finding a compromise between having a tractable minimization problem and having it produce a nontrivial, useful upper bound.
 The success of our approach is thus judged in terms of the existence of an efficient set of tools to perform the minimization procedure, and in terms of the ability of the resulting upper bound on Nielsen's complexity to distinguish between quantum systems with different properties.